-- MARS (integrated tax management system) is providing more information to track performance.
-This information not only measures outputs but helps improve efficiencies with regard to time management and expenses.
+- MARS (integrated tax management system) provides more information to track performance.
+This information not only measures output but helps improve efficiency with regard to time management and expenses.
 DOR employees manually collect data when automated systems lack reporting functionality.
 MARS reports are routinely created by the system and emailed to agency supervisors.
 Program data is consolidated into a Key Performance Measures Executive Summary each month. - The Executive Team establishes key performance measurements using information systems data and manual data reported by each program.
 For our stated program goals, we set objectives or benchmarks we wish to attain.
-We make sure we have in place the strategies to achieve those objectives and that there are clear measurements that can be monitored to ensure we have the outputs, efficiencies and outcomes needed to determine if our program is functioning at its maximum.
+We make sure we have in place the strategies to achieve those objectives and that there are clear measurements that can be monitored to ensure we have the output, efficiencies and outcomes needed to determine if our program is functioning at its maximum.
 If not, we adjust and monitor to arrive at the best possible use of our resources. - To ensure a focused and cooperative effort, measurable goals/targets are incorporated into employee evaluation standards.
 Individual duty statements were reviewed, and measurable goals established where possible.
 MARS generates management reports that provide the number of items by task type performed by each employee assigned that duty.
-The reports also assist supervisors making work assignments or identifying areas where we may need to shift resources. - Executive and Senior management monitor programs for efficiency and effectiveness through routine reporting and meetings: - Weekly Executive Staff meetings are held to discuss areas that are holding up progress or causing a lag in the work process. - Quarterly, extended staff is included in the meetings. - Executive Staff regularly meets with their management team to review the successful areas and the problem areas, identify what makes the successes, and work out solutions to correct the problems. - Month-to-date and year-to-date expenditures reports with budgetary comparisons are created monthly and sent to Executive Staff members for their review.
+The reports also assist supervisors making work assignments or identifying areas where we may need to shift resources. - Executive and Senior management monitor programs for efficiency and effectiveness through routine reporting and meetings: - Monthly Executive Staff meetings and Semi-Monthly Senior Staff meetings are held to discuss areas that are holding up progress or causing a lag in the work process. - Quarterly, extended staff is included in the meetings. - Executive Staff regularly meets with their management team to review the successful areas and the problem areas, identify what makes the successes, and work out solutions to correct the problems. - Month-to-date and year-to-date expenditures reports with budgetary comparisons are created monthly and sent to Executive Staff members for their review.
 5 (A)(3) Organizational Structure:

 The Commissioner of Revenue is the Executive Director of the Department.
 He is appointed by the Governor and confirmed by the Senate to serve a term of six years.
-Assisting the Commissioner in administering the duties of the agency are the Chief Legal Counsel, Associate Commissioner of Business and Income Taxes and Tax Enforcement, Associate Commissioner of Support Services, Director of Human Resources and ABC Enforcement Chief.
+Assisting the Commissioner in administering the duties of the agency are the Chief Legal Counsel, Associate Commissioner of Business and Income Taxes and Tax Enforcement, Associate Commissioner of Support Services, Director of Human Resources and Chief Compliance Officer ABC Warehouse Operations.
 DOR accomplishes its mission through various programs focused on implementing tax laws, processing tax revenue, and providing services to state government and the general public.
 The agency is an interconnected organization dedicated to continuous improvement.
+The following organization chart identifies the basic functional areas that complete the work of the agency: